Illinois schools can resume in-person instruction this fall, governor says

 “Classroom learning provides necessary opportunities for our students to learn, socialize, and grow.
 The benefits of in-person instruction can’t be overstated,” Pritzker said in a statement.

 Schools in Illinois can return to in-person learning this fall under specific guidelines, Pritzker said.
-These include use of PPE and social distancing when possible, limiting indoor gatherings to 50 people, increased cleaning and monitoring students for COVID-19 symptoms.
+This includes masks worn by students and staff, social distancing, limiting indoor gatherings to 50 people, increased sanitizing of schools and screening students for COVID-19 symptoms.

-All schools will be allowed to reopen, including P-12 schools and higher education, all public school districts, non-public schools, colleges and universities.
+All schools will be allowed to reopen, including P-12 schools and higher education, all public school districts, non-public schools, colleges and universities, although districts can develop their own individual plans.

+The state will distribute 2.5 million cloth face masks for students and staff, Pritzker said, and public schools in Illinois will use more than $500 million from the federal government to shore up their readiness during the pandemic.
+Another $54 million from the federal grant will go toward additional online learning resources.

 All of Illinois is set to move on to “Phase 4” of reopening amid the coronavirus pandemic this Friday, although some restrictions in Chicago remain stricter than those outlined in the state’s “Restore Illinois” plan.